MB-5370/.github/profile/README.md

-# JCU MSc in Marine Biology: Techniques in Marine Science 1
+# Techniques in Marine Science 1

-### Here you can find code, repositories and other resources for the individual modules in this class:
+### Available to postgraduate science students enrolled in the [Master of Marine Biology at James Cook University](https://www.jcu.edu.au/__data/assets/pdf_file/0006/1922622/Online-Course-Brochure-M-Marine-Biology.pdf).
+This subject provides students with practical skills and knowledge in data science approaches that are used to understand biological and ecological processes in marine and coastal environments.
+Learning is problem-based and emphasises hands-on skills development through practical and demonstration sessions.
+Here you can find code, repositories and other resources for the individual modules in this class:

 #### [Module 1 - Introduction to Programming](https://github.com/MB-5370/Module-1-Programming)